joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/01/movies/titane-julia-ducournau-agathe-rousselle.html?searchResultPosition=4

 **Ozy Media Says It Is Shutting Down**\
-`The digital media start-up had come under scrutiny for its business practices following articles in The Times.`\
+`The digital media start-up, led by Carlos Watson, had come under scrutiny for its business practices following articles in The Times.`\
 https://nytimes.com/2021/10/01/business/media/ozy-media-carlos-watson.html?searchResultPosition=5

 **The Women Fighting to Protect Greenland**\